weissman-lab/frailtyclassifier/README.md

 ## Predicting unlabeled notes

 Done with `_09_AL_predict.py`.
 It only takes `<<batchstring>>` as an argument.
-Unlabeled notes are batched into 100 batches by the last 2 digits of their `PAT_ID`, and the script loops through the batches, saving json.bz2 data frames with the entropies of the notes predicted for.
+Unlabeled notes are batched into 100 batches by the last 2 digits of their `PAT_ID`, and the script loops through the batches, saving json.bz2 data frames with the entropies of the notes predicted.
 As with cross-validation, this can be run in parallel on a cluster, using terraform.
 Clobbering is avoided through a tokening system.

 ## Pulling the subsequent AL batch

 Done with `_10_pull_best_notes.py`.
 It only takes `<<batchstring>>` as an argument.

+## Testing
+Done with `_11_test.py`.

+## Notes on environment

+Development was done on a mac, using conda.
+All neural nets were trained on linux (ubuntu) using docker via the dockerfile in `./docker`